Videos: Customizing The Content Request Form

 1. Overview

-The template of the Video Request Page can be customized in a number of ways.
+The template of the Content Request Form can be customized in a number of ways.
 By default it includes a Header Logo; a Custom Message field; a main video upload option; a trailer upload option; an Artwork section; and a metadata section for collecting the details about the video.
 Let's look at a sample here.

 Now let's break this down and see where within the Administrative Portal these elements are coming from.